Status: Wild poliovirus type 1 (WPV1) detected in environmental sample

 On 9 May 2019, WHO received notification through the Global Polio Laboratory Network (GPLN) of the detection of wild poliovirus type 1 (WPV1) from an environmental sample in Iran, Seestan-Baluchistan Province.
 The virus was detected in an environmental sample only – no associated cases of paralysis have been detected.

 The affected province borders both Baluchistan, Pakistan, and part of Southern Region, Afghanistan and genetic sequencing has confirmed that the isolated virus is linked to WPV1 circulating in Karachi, Pakistan.

 An immediate risk assessment suggests that this event has limited public health implications, given Iran’s very high levels of routine immunization coverage and strong disease surveillance.
 At the same time, this event further underlines the risk of renewed international spread of WPV1 from Pakistan and Afghanistan.

 Polio this week in Iran

-- No new WPV1-positive environmental samples were reported in the past week.
-In total, three WPV1-positive environmental samples have been reported in 2019, all from Sistan and Balochistan and genetically linked to WPV1 circulating in Karachi, Pakistan.
+- No new WPV1-positive environmental samples were reported this week.
+In total, three WPV1-positive environmental samples have been reported in 2019, all from Sistan and Balochistan province.
+The isolated viruses have been detected in environmental samples only, and genetic sequencing confirms they are linked to WPV1 circulating in Karachi, Pakistan.

 - Read our Iran country page to see information on surveillance and latest travel advisory.